EyeSeeTea/datadictionary/README.md

 ```

 This sql views have to be inserted in the DHIS2 server.
 Its ids will be shown in the preference menu.

+## Feedback

+We’d love to hear your thoughts on the initiative in general, improvements, new features or any of the technologies being used.
+Just drop as a line at <a href="hello@eyeseetea.com">hello@eyeseetea.com</a> and let us know!
+If you prefer, you can also create a new issue on our GitHub repository.
+Note that you will have to register and be logged in to GitHub to create a new issue.

+## License

+This app is licensed under GPLv3.
+Please respect the terms of that license.